Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Attachments Desktop Folder triggerd email window appearance:
     If attachments are added to the outgoing mail folder link on the Desktop, an Email Send dialog appears.
-    Purpose: The dialog requests user consent before sending.
+    Purpose: Introduced for security reasons.
+The dialog requests user consent before sending.
-    Options: The user can change the subject line or write a simple text message.
+    Additional advantages: The user can also change the subject line or write a simple text message.

 ### - Sender email address is stored in secure encrypted PKCS#12 database